 - Brainstorming of ideas and options in the context of customer needs

 - Rapid Prototyping of potential solutions

 - Observing & Listening from Customers (internal and external)

 - Thinking of products in terms of verbs, rather than nouns

 - Create teams to run the process through from beginning to end

 - Named Hot Teams – having a name builds identity

 - Multidisciplinary – this is about collaboration and participation

-- Clarify the focus for the event
+- Clarify the focus of the event

 - Playful rules – this is about enabling – not disabling